HTTP-RPC/Kilo/README.md

 Values for numeric and boolean arguments are converted to the appropriate type using the parse method of the associated wrapper class (e.g. `Integer#parseInt()`).
 Other argument types are handled as described below:

 * `String`: no coercion necessary
-* `java.net.URL`: URL of temporary local file containing uploaded content
+* `java.net.URL`: URL of temporary file containing uploaded content
 * `java.time.LocalDate`: result of calling `LocalDate#parse()`
 * `java.time.LocalTime`: result of calling `LocalTime#parse()`
 * `java.time.LocalDateTime`: result of calling `LocalDateTime#parse()`
 * `java.util.Date`: result of calling `Long#parseLong()`, then `Date(long)`
-* `java.util.List`: array list containing argument values coerced to `List` parameter type
+* `java.util.List`: array list containing argument values coerced to `List` element type

 By default, `RequestDispatcherServlet` uses the `JSONEncoder` class to transform method results to JSON.
 Return values are mapped to their JSON equivalents as follows: